Open-Historical-Map-Labs/openhistoricaltiles/OpenMapTiles_TesseraService.md

 ## Tessera Config File

-The file `build/openmaptiles.tm2source/data.yml` is the configuration for what data services exist.
+The file `openmaptiles.tm2source/data.yml` is the configuration for what data services exist.
 It also configures global stuff like the `minzoom` and `maxzoom` If this file is changed, you will need to restart tessera: `sudo service tessera restart`

+This file is based on the *build/openmaptiles.tm2source/data.yml* file which was generated during openhistoricaltiles setup.
+It was then split off and modified for cleanup and additional attributes and layers.

 Terminology note: "Datasource" is what we normally call a "layer" or "feature group" such as buildings, lakes, or coastlines.
 A "Layer" is the whole data service.